ENVI3111/3911 Environmental Law and Ethics

 Session: Semester 1

-Classes: One 2 hour lectures per week and One 1 hour tutorial per week.
+Classes: Two 1 hour lectures and one 1 hour tutorial per week.

 Prerequisites: 12 credit points of Intermediate Science or Agriculture units.